 About us

-The Big Data Systems (BDS) group at UH focuses on developing interoperable, scalable and parallel algorithms to analyze data sets with machine learning (e.g. clustering,classification, regression, dimensionality reduction, variable/feature selection, time series and even deep neural networks), and graphs (connectivity, paths, cliques,vertex neighborhood).
-Our approach is unique in the sense that we build libraries, tools and systems in general, instead of using existing libraries.
-In other words, we aim to understand how analytic algorithms work all the way from reading the data set from secondary storage, processing it in main memory exploiting modern CPUs with a small RAM footprint, without reaching or exceeding the computer capacity.
-On the other hand, we develop interoperable routines that can exchange and read data in diverse formats, to analyze them with flexibility and high speed.
-In the past most of our research focused on parallel DBMSs and ''Big Data'' Hadoop systems.
-Today we shifted to modern data science languages like Python and R, where the data sources are diverse large files, which may not necesarily come from a relational database or data lake.
+The Data-Intensive Parallel Algorithms for AI (DIPAAI) group at UH focuses on developing parallel, scalable, algorithms, minimizing I/O, to analyze data sets for machine learning (e.g. neural networks including deep learning, transformers, clustering,classification, regression, dimensionality reduction, variable/feature selection, time series), and graph analytics (connectivity, paths, cliques, vertex neighborhood, summarization).
+Our goal is to develop novel algorithms working all the way from reading the data set from secondary storage, processing it in main memory exploiting modern CPUs with a small RAM footprint, without reaching computer capacity.
+On the other hand, we develop algorithms and data structures that can exchange and read data in diverse formats, to analyze them with flexibility and high speed (e.g. streams).
+In the past our research focused on parallel DBMSs (parallel SQL) and ''Big Data'' Hadoop system (MapReduce, Spark).
+Today we have shifted to how theory can help AI and data science.
+Currently, most of our cofe development uses Python, Pascal, C++ and SQL.

 Research Topics

-• Parallel algorithms for Big Data analytics: machine learning, graphs and cubes.
+• Parallel data-intensive algorithms: neural networks, machine learning, graphs and cubes.

 • Data science applications: heart disease diagnosis, variable selection for cancer, saving energy with solar power, explaining water pollution, estimating and saving energy in large-scale query processing.